huandu/xstrings/CONTRIBUTING.md

 * Rule 5: If a function is quite useful in some famous framework or library, it can be included.

 New function must be discussed in project issues before submitting any code.
 If a pull request with new functions is sent without any ref issue, it will be rejected.

+## Pull request ##

+Pull request is always welcome.
+Just make sure you have run `go fmt` and all test cases passed before submit.

+If the pull request is to add a new API or feature, don't forget to update README.md and add new API in function list.